Modifying Child Support: Substantial And Continuing Change

-Colorado has developed Child Support Guidelines and Schedule of Basic Child Support Obligations that create a rebuttable presumption for the establishment and modification of the amount of child support.
+Colorado has developed Child Support Guidelines and a Schedule of Basic Child Support Obligations that create a rebuttable presumption for the establishment and modification of the amount of child support.
 In the context of a modification of child support, the guidelines and schedule are used to determine: (1) whether an alleged change in circumstances results in a ten percent change in the current child support; and (2) the amount of the new child support obligation.
-Click here (link to CS page) for a discussion and explanation of the Child Support Guidelines and Schedule of Basic Child Support Obligations.
+Click here for a discussion and explanation of the Child Support Guidelines and Schedule of Basic Child Support Obligations.

-Boulder Attorney Experienced in Retroactive Child Support and Effective Date of Child Support Modification
+Boulder Attorney Experienced In Retroactive Child Support And Effective Date Of Child Support Modification

 In addition to knowing if you can modify your child support obligation, it is important to understand when a child support modification will take effect.
 Generally, a modification of child support can be retroactive to the date the motion to modify child support is filed with the court.
 However, the trial court can decline to modify a child support order retroactive to the date the motion was filed if it finds the retroactive modification would cause undue hardship or substantial injustice.
 One exception to this rule permits the trial court to retroactively modify the obligation of the parent paying child support when there has been a mutually agreed upon change of primary physical residency of a child; under these circumstances, the trial court can modify the paying parent’s child support obligation retroactive to the date of the mutually agreed upon change in physical custody.

-Meet with an Experienced Boulder Child Support Modification Attorney
+Meet With An Experienced Boulder Child Support Modification Attorney